ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 be willing to rely on the random number source at all hosts.

 ## Name-Based UUID Generation {#name_based_uuid_generation}
+Although some prefer to use the word "hash-based" to describe UUIDs featuring hashing algorithms (MD5 or SHA-1), this document retains the usage of the adjective "name-based" in order to maintain consistency with historical documents and existing implementations.

 The requirements for name-based UUIDs are as follows:

 * UUIDs generated at different times from the same name (using the same canonical format) in the